iStock-1053239528.jpg

 Source: https://www.govinfo.gov/content/pkg/FR-2012-02-02/pdf/2012-2287.pdf (2012)

-If you can’t take the person to the emergency room, dial 911, call your local mobile crisis team, or contact a crisis line.
-See GET HELP NOW for more information.
+**If you can’t take the person to the emergency room**, dial 911, call your local mobile crisis team, or contact the Suicide and Crisis line at 9-8-8.
+See **[GET HELP NOW][1]** for more information.

 Don’t leave a suicidal person alone until help is available.
 To reduce the chance that they will hurt themselves or others, eliminate access to firearms, pills, sharp objects, ropes or other items they could use to harm themselves.